 - Direct payments (PDF, 72 KB) - this factsheet explains how people with a learning disability and their families can receive direct payments Direct payments are when the money for your care and support, or benefits, is paid to you. to arrange their social care support themselves.

 How to get the support you need

-Contact the Learning Disability Helpline for guidance and information about what support we can offer you.
+Contact the Learning Disability Helpline for guidance Guidance means being given clear instructions to be able to do something well. and information about what support we can offer you.

 Or why not take a look at our online community?
 This is a place for parents and family carers of people with a learning disability to share experiences, advice and support.